skellis46/slipbox/improvisation and the threshold of the self.md

 +++++
 - Note: p.1649
   -- very very strong

+[[Zoran﻿ ﻿Josipovic﻿ - Nondual Awareness and Minimal Phenomenal Experience#^de97ee]] - this is very important for phenomenological description that approximates the experience (??)

 in Western mindfulness it is called open awareness [@taft-2022-meditation n.pag.]; and in the Dzogchen Tibetan Buddhist tradition it is _rigpa_ or pristine awareness -- where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan].